You're writing fiction. So why does it feel like lying?

 And here’s one tip on how to position subtext.
 I’ll borrow from Hemingway's Iceberg Theory.
 He said the dignity of an iceberg comes from seven-eighths of it being underwater.
 Applied to fiction: the emotional truth powering a story doesn't need to be stated.
 It just needs to be there, underneath everything.
 The reader feels it without seeing it.

-And here’s one more tip on how to deliver subtext.
-Andrew Stanton, the Pixar director who made Wall-E and Finding Nemo, has a principle that takes Hemingway's idea one step further.
+But how to deliver subtext?
+Lets refer to the advice of Andrew Stanton, the Pixar director who made Wall-E and Finding Nemo; he had a principle that takes Hemingway's idea one step further.
 He says: don't give the audience 4.
 Give them 2+2.
 Meaning, don't state the emotion.
 Don't explain what the scene means.
 Lay down the ingredients and let the reader feel their way to the conclusion themselves.
 The act of arriving there is what makes it land.
 The moment you spell it out, you've robbed them of it.
 That's subtext as a delivery mechanism, the truth is there, but the reader has to close the gap, and closing that gap is exactly what makes a story feel alive rather than written.

 I can’t conclude this blog post without a lesson from Casey Neitsat.
 When Nike gave him a budget to make an ad, he blew it all traveling the world instead.
-The resulting video (search for 'Make it count' on YouTube), which shows him living fully, not selling shoes, became one of the most watched ads in internet history.
+The resulting video (search for 'Make it count' on YouTube), which shows him living fully, not selling shoes, became one of the most watched ads in internet history (33 million views as of May 2026).
 He's said he only makes things he'd make for free.
 The stuff born from genuine feeling.
 Because audiences, he believes, can always tell the difference between something made because it was true and something made because it was assigned.

 Subtext is important.
 I wish I'd learned this 12 years back.
 Think of any video essay, novel, short story, or YouTube video that you like, there’s a good chance it is built on the back of strong subtext.